What if I am self-employed?

 What if I find black mould in my home?

 No matter how small the patch of mould this could potentially become serious rather quickly.

 What if I loose my keys?

 You are responsible for looking after the keys to the property, and keeping it secure.
-If you loose the keys then you would be responsible for the locksmith costs.
-If easilett holds a management set of keys then the only way they might be loaned out is with a key holding deposit (often £35 to £50), which would be refunded when the keys are returned.
+If you loose the keys then you would be responsible for the locksmith costs. easilett does NOT provide a lost key service to tenants.
+You would need to call out a locksmith to resolve the issue.

 Not found what you are looking for?
 We can help: